HamletPoghosian/Online_Book_Store/README.md

 * Buy a book.
 * Get books similar to a particular given book.
 * Get books bought by a user who bought a given book.
+## Admin features
+* Addition of books to database.
+* Get statistics of the book store.
+* Moderation of various activities.